 Mary Shelley wasn’t messing around when it came to churning out a seriously, scary story.
 That woman was like, “Oh, you want nightmares?
 I got you.“

 While Frankenstein might not immediately strike you as a Steampunk book, let’s examine the facts: the book is science fiction and by default, it takes place in Victorian times.
 Sounds Steampunk inspired to me.

 Leviathan is one of the most beloved books in the Steampunk genre.
 History buffs will get a kick out of Scott Westerfeld’s reimagining of World War I in an alternate historical universe.
 There’s a bit of actual history, such as the basics of how WWI actually started.

 Strong female character lovers will delight in the character of Deryn, who's only 15 and impersonating a boy named Dylan, to sneak her way up on to the British Air Service war machine, aptly named, the Leviathan.

 League of Extraordinary Gentlemen

-The League of Extraordinary Gentlemen has the distinction of making our list yet not being a “book” This comic book series is written by Alan Moore and drawn in painfully intricate detail, by Kevin O’Neill.
+The League of Extraordinary Gentlemen has the distinction of making our list yet not being a “book.”
+This comic book series is written by Alan Moore and illustrated in intricate detail, by Kevin O’Neill.

 The Golden Compass